sterndata/sdsplugin/readme.txt

      [popup label='text' url='url' width='popup width']

      [sds_column width='width'] text [/sds_column]

+     [years-since start="a year number"]
+          returns years since a year number.
+For example, In business for [years-since start="1960"] years.

 == Changelog ==
+ =20150830a=
+ # added "years-since"
  =20150830=
  * removed menion of "child_pages" which was removed from the code a while ago.
  =20150624a=